Sunday, January 29, 2023

 Wait, Master, it might be dangerous. . . you go, first!

-One of my favourite lines from the cult classic movie that is also fitting for Zeppelin's Frankenstein, a "horror-themed" platformer that had us searching for gruesome body parts for an ungrateful (and mad) scientist.
+That is one of my favourite lines from the cult classic movie and also fitting for Zeppelin's Frankenstein, a "horror-themed" platformer that had us searching for gruesome body parts for an ungrateful (and mad) scientist.
 Of course, there's nothing much original about this but its structure, challenge, scary graphics, and perfect joystick controls help make this one of my favourite Atari ST games.
 It's the bee's knees; you can read about it by clicking here. (go on, click it!!)

 So, why am I telling you again about this old platformer?
 You've guessed it - it's now fully mapped for your viewing pleasure!
 Now, before the negative nelly's love to tell me, I do know there are maps already out there (based on another computer's version of the game).
 Regardless, I wanted to make an official Atari ST map - without a watermark :-)